department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/conversation-guide.md

       - *(call 911 / call other phone # / talk to patient advocate / police / building security / ____________)*
     - What other thoughts do you have about this poster?

-- *(only for participants using screen readers)* Say that while you were at the VA, you heard about reporting harassment, but you're no longer there.
+- *(only for participants using screen readers)* Say that while you were at the VA, someone mentioned that you could report harassment, but you're no longer there.
 How would you find information about reporting harassment now?
   - *(ask someone / google it? / VA.gov? / ____________________)*